Pact-Community-Organization/website/design/brand-guidelines.md

 Until the official Foundation logo is created, use this placeholder approach:

 - **Text-only logo**
-  - Primary: `Kadena Pact Community Foundation`
+  - Primary: `Pact Community Organization`
   - Secondary short version: `KPCF`
 - Use Kadena.io’s gradient inspiration (pink → purple) for accent elements around the logotype, but **do not recreate the Kadena corporate K**.